 Dr. Laura Harrison, mezzo-soprano, is originally from Vancouver, B.C., Canada.
 She completed her Doctorate of Musical Arts degree at USC.
 She has been a member of the Pacific Chorale and John Alexander Singers since 2001 and a member of "de Angelis Vocal Ensemble" since 2006.
 She was the soloist for Osvaldo Golijov's "Oceana" in the Pacific Chorale performance in 2007.
 In 2011, she was a soloist in the John Alexander Singers staged performance of David Lang's Pulitzer-winning piece "The Little Match Girl Passion."

-She is a professional singer in the Los Angeles area and receives much joy from participation in community concerts and has a reputation in Orange County as a Classical Lyric Mezzo Soprano that specializes in Early Music (Bach, Handel, etc.).
-She has sung regularly on a Bach concert series in the City of Orange under the direction of Bill Heide.
+Dr. Harrison is on the faculty of Mount San Antonio College and Cerritos College and is also a professional singer in the Los Angeles area.
+She receives much joy from participation in community concerts and has a reputation in Orange County as a Classical Lyric Mezzo Soprano that specializes in Early Music (Bach, Handel, etc.).
+Laura has sung regularly in a Bach Concert series in the City of Orange under the direction of Bill Heide.

 Dr. Harrison is far from idle in her career.
 She has increased her private vocal studios (and has a wait list) where she teaches vocal technique, classical voice, jazz voice, improvisation, music theory, aural skills, and whatever else the student requires.
-She teaches in the cities of Irvine and Newport Beach, CA.
+She currently teaches in the cities of Upland and Walnut, CA.